Post

 * Defines the styles for the language selection dropdown located in the sidebar.

-* Supports the theme's dark mode and is optimized for mobile environments.
+* It supports the theme's dark mode and is optimized for mobile environments.

 */